ClimateMind/climatemind-backend/docs/contribute-as-a-python-dev/choosing-an-issue-to-do.md

 ## How to start action

-* assign yourself an issue you like and have time to do :adult:
+* assign yourself an issue or comment on the issue that you would like to take it :adult:
 * change the status to `in progress` :construction\_site:
 * [do stuff](development/) in your feature branch :tools:
 * push changes to your branch and [make a Pull Request](../../contribute-as-a-python-dev/development/making-a-pr.md)